 "I guess I'm just not as tired as I thought I was," Soul replied, turning over so he could face his Meister.
 Now that Maka's eyes had somewhat adjusted to the darkness, she could just make out Soul's form, although he appeared to be drowning beneath his covers.

 Maka made her way over to her trunk, trying as hard as she could not trip over anything in the unfamiliar space.
-Even with the moonlight filtering through the window, the room was darker than she was use to.
+Even with the moonlight filtering through the window, the room was dark.
 "We have a long day tomorrow, you should try and get some rest.
 We still have to talk with Professor McGonagall before classes start, so we will be up early."

 Soul groaned.
 "Don't remind me... do we really have to?"